 What’s an example?

-The Department of Human Services can update your gender as male or female, but if you identify as non-binary, they can only add a note on your personal record.
+Services Australia can update your gender as male or female for their personal records system.
+If you identify as non-binary, they can only add a note on your personal record about this.
 You can also tell them you prefer not to use a courtesy title such as Miss, Mr or Ms.

 The Department of Foreign Affairs and Trade provides for the recognition of your gender as M (male), F (female), or X (indeterminate/intersex/unspecified) on your passport.
 However, the Department notes that those travelling with a passport showing ‘X’ may encounter difficulties when crossing borders due to its infrequent use.
 In more conservative countries or areas you may become the focus of unwanted attention.